blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 so there are
 [reporting errors](http://www.electproject.org/home/voter-turnout/cps-methodology)
 that tend to overestimate turnout in a way which differs systematically among states.
-To account for this, we adjust the turnout probabilities from the CPS so that when they are post-stratified across the voting eligible population (VEP) of each state, we get the correct total turnout.
+To account for this, we adjust the turnout probabilities from the CPS-VRS so that when they are post-stratified across the voting eligible population (VEP) of each state, we get the correct total turnout.
 This was first suggested by [Achen and Hur](https://www.aramhur.com/uploads/6/0/1/8/60187785/2013._poq_coding_cps.pdf) and we follow the procedure outlined by
 [Ghitza and Gelman](http://www.stat.columbia.edu/~gelman/research/published/misterp.pdf)
 (p.
-769), to compute the adjustment for each state/year, using the vote totals from [United States Election Project](http://www.electproject.org/home/voter-turnout/voter-turnout-data) and group populations from the ACS.
+769), to compute the adjustment for each state, using the vote totals from [United States Election Project](http://www.electproject.org/home/voter-turnout/voter-turnout-data) and group populations from the ACS.